apache/spark/docs/rdd-programming-guide.md

 Spark {{site.SPARK_VERSION}} works with Python 2.7+ or Python 3.4+.
 It can use the standard CPython interpreter, so C libraries like NumPy can be used.
 It also works with PyPy 2.3+.

-Note that support for Python 2.6 is deprecated as of Spark 2.0.0, and may be removed in Spark 2.2.0.
-Python 2.6 is not supported for pip or conda packaged PySpark.
+Python 2.6 support was removed in Spark 2.2.0.

 Spark applications in Python can either be run with the `bin/spark-submit` script which includes Spark at runtime, or by including including it in your setup.py as: